DataDog/documentation/content/en/observability_pipelines/destinations/amazon_s3.md

 disable_toc: false
 ---

 The Amazon S3 destination is available for the [Archive Logs template][1].
 Use this destination to send your logs in Datadog-rehydratable format to an Amazon S3 bucket for archiving.
-You need to set up [Datadog Log Archives][2] if you haven't already and then set up the destination in the pipeline UI.
+You need to set up [Datadog Log Archives][2] if you haven't already, and then set up the destination in the pipeline UI.

 ## Configure Log Archives

-If you already have a Datadog Log Archive configured for Observability Pipelines, skip to [Set up the destination for your pipeline](#set-up-the-destination-in-the-pipeline).
+If you already have a Datadog Log Archive configured for Observability Pipelines, skip to [Set up the destination for your pipeline](#set-up-the-destination-for-your-pipeline).

 You need to have Datadog's [AWS integration][3] installed to set up Datadog Log Archives.